 The New Credit Agreement contains certain covenants that, among other things, limit the Company's ability, and the ability of certain of its subsidiaries, to incur additional indebtedness, sell assets or consolidate or merge with or into other companies, pay dividends or repurchase or redeem capital stock, make certain investments, issue capital stock of subsidiaries, incur liens, prepay, redeem or repurchase subordinated debt, and enter into certain types of transactions with its affiliates.
 The New Credit Agreement also requires the Company, together with its subsidiaries, to comply with a maximum consolidated secured leverage ratio of 4.25:1.00 as of the measurement date.

-The weighted average interest rate on the New Term Loan was 3.00% for the three months ended March 31, 2022.
+The weighted average interest rate on the New Term Loan was 3.21% and 3.11% for the three and six months ended June 30, 2022, respectively.

 Senior Unsecured Notes